hedgehogs-mind/js-cross-window-rpc/README.md

     .then(result => { console.log(result) })    // will output "bar"

 service.greet("Peter")
     .then(result => { console.log(result) })    // will output "Hello Peter!
 How are you today?"

+// The receiver can also handle promise results of the called methods service.asyncGreet("Peter")
+    .then(result => { console.log(result) })    // will output "Hello Peter!
+How are you today?"

 service.someFunction()